-Until the 20th century, the bells were operated by hand by a bell ringer who lived above them.
+Until the 20th century.
+The bells were operated by hand by a bell ringer who lived above them.

-The four annual oratorio concerts of the choir form the centre of the rich concert life in St. Marien.
 The Elblandphilharmonie Sachsen is a constant and reliable musical partner for these concert performances.
-Every year, the Christmas vespers at Christmas time and the traditional tower blowing attract many visitors from beyond the region to St Mary's Church in Pirna.
+Every year, the Christmas vespers at Christmas time and the traditional tower blowing attract many visitors from beyond the region to St. Mary's Church in Pirna.

-Until the 20th century, the bells were operated by hand by a bell ringer who lived above them.
+Until the 20th century.
+The bells were operated by hand by a bell ringer who lived above them.

-The four annual oratorio concerts of the choir form the centre of the rich concert life in St. Marien.
 The Elblandphilharmonie Sachsen is a constant and reliable musical partner for these concert performances.
-Every year, the Christmas vespers at Christmas time and the traditional tower blowing attract many visitors from beyond the region to St Mary's Church in Pirna.
+Every year, the Christmas vespers at Christmas time and the traditional tower blowing attract many visitors from beyond the region to St. Mary's Church in Pirna.

 Good to know